ddynamix/CSC207MusicProject/README.md

 ## Database
 Our project uses Mongodb as our database
-We also use local CSV files during creation as mock data that is stil functional Regardless of Database type, the functionality of the program remains
+We also use local CSV files during creation as mock data that is still functional Regardless of Database type, the functionality of the program remains, and displays the power of the Dependency Injection design pattern, through the use of the Data Access Interfaces.
+The MongoDB implementation is most up to date on the branch DBImplement, however it does not pass all unit tests as there was a divergence in exception handling between the two branches.

 ## API: Spotify
 Our project includes the Spotify API for users to add their favourite song and be able to play it